Murder of Bianca Devins

-Bianca Michelle Devins (October 2, 2001 – July 14, 2019) was an American teenager from Utica, New York, who was murdered by a male acquaintance, Brandon Andrew Clark, on July 14, 2019.
+Bianca Michelle Devins (October 2, 2001 – July 14, 2019) was an American teenager from Utica, New York, who was murdered by a male friend, Brandon Andrew Clark, on July 14, 2019.
 Following a botched suicide attempt, Clark was charged with second-degree murder.
 He subsequently pleaded guilty to the murder and was sentenced to 25 years to life in prison.

-Police reports stated that Devins and Clark were in an intimate relationship, although the two perceived the relationship differently.
-Devins's sister called Clark a close family friend, though Devins said in a chat log she did not remember his name and had to "search it up" in their Discord chat history before their meeting, whereas others feared he was exploitative.
-The murder allegedly took place after Clark witnessed Devins kissing another man.
+Police reports stated that Devins and Clark were in an intimate relationship, although Devins perceived the relationship differently.
+Devins's sister called Clark a close family friend, while others feared he was exploitative.
+The murder took place after Clark allegedly witnessed Devins kissing another man.

-Devins' murder received considerable attention from the press and social media.
+Devins's murder received considerable attention from the press and social media.
 Initial reports were marred by misinformation.
-Photos of Devins' corpse were taken by Clark and shared widely online, sparking both mockery and sympathy.
+Photos of Devins's corpse were taken by Clark and shared widely online, sparking both mockery and sympathy.
 Social media companies' responses were subject to criticism, leading to the introduction of legislation.
 Commentators have discussed the unique nature of the crime and its relation to the structure of social media.

 Background

-Bianca Michelle Devins (aged 17 upon her death) intended to study psychology at Mohawk Valley Community College in Utica.
+Bianca Michelle Devins (aged 17 at death) intended to study psychology at Mohawk Valley Community College in Utica.
 Her struggles with mental illness, specifically depression, anxiety, borderline personality disorder, and post-traumatic stress disorder, were a concern for her loved ones.
-She "had been in and out of the hospital receiving mental health treatment for much of her teen years".
+She "had been in and out of the hospital receiving mental health treatment for much of her teen years."
 Having experienced feelings of isolation, she found refuge in online communities.
-According to Syracuse newspaper The Post-Standard, Devins had been dealing with online harassment by incels for at least two years.
+According to Syracuse newspaper The Post-Standard, Devins had dealt with online harassment by incels for at least two years, although police said they were not aware of ties between the incel movement and Clark's murder of Devins.

-The childhood of Brandon Andrew Clark (born October 6, 1997; 21 at the time he murdered Devins) was subject to dysfunction; he once witnessed his father hold his mother at knifepoint for several hours.
-Upon meeting Clark, Devins' mother, Kimberly Devins, said he "seemed very nice" and was "polite".
+The childhood of Brandon Andrew Clark (born October 6, 1997; 21 at the time he murdered Devins) was traumatic: he once witnessed his father holding his mother at knifepoint for several hours.
+Upon meeting Clark, Devins's mother, Kimberly Devins, said he "seemed very nice" and was "polite".

 Relationship between Devins and Clark

-It is believed that Clark and Devins met on Instagram in April 2019, after he had begun following her on the social media platform.
-Police described their friendship as a "personally intimate one", but friends and family said otherwise.
-Devins told her mother that she had explained to Clark that she did not want to date him, though Kimberly thought that he still "wanted more".
-One of Devins' sisters called Clark a trusted family friend, but a friend of Devins feared that Clark was exploiting Devins sexually while the two were high.
+It is believed that Clark and Devins met on Instagram in April 2019, after he started following her on the social media platform.
+Police described their friendship as a "personally intimate one", but friends and family claimed otherwise.
+Devins told her mother that she had explained to Clark that she did not want to date him, though Devins's mother thought that he still "wanted more."
+One of Devins's sisters called Clark a trusted family friend, but a friend of Devins feared that Clark was exploiting Devins sexually while the two were under the influence of drugs.
 Reportedly, Clark would supply drugs to Devins to entice her to spend time with him.